cloudmesh/technologies/chapters/tech/openid.md

 (Yet another distributed identity system) (Live Journal Server, 2009).
 It has powerful connections and similarities to other identity authorities to ensure that the newest and most secure technologies are used and implemented correctly.
-OpenID’s biggest competitor is a service called OAuth, which is less intensive on user information and doesn’t qualify as an authentication protocol.
+OpenID's biggest competitor is a service called OAuth, which is less intensive on user information and does not qualify as an authentication protocol.
 OpenID supports many applications, including REST-like queries.